Satsumaage

 Satsuma-age is a traditional Japanese fish delicacy originating from the Satsuma region, today known as Kagoshima on Kyushu.

 They are a type of fish cake, made from finely ground white fish (surimi) mixed with various seasonings and ingredients.
-The mixture is shaped into flat cakes and then fried to a golden brown.
-Chef Kuniyoshi of Hokkai Kitchen created this recipe.

 Weight: 360 grams, 6 pieces

-Allergens: Fish, Soybean, Gluten, Wheat
+Allergens: Fish, Soy, Gluten, Wheat

 Country of origin: Thailand